Yiannis123Git/PersonalFinanceManagement/README.md

 </div>

 ## About
-Personal Finance Management, or PFM for short, is a straightforward application designed for managing personal finances.
+Personal Finance Management(PFM) is a straightforward application designed for managing personal finances.
 The app enables users to track their financial transactions and visualize financial patterns through graphical representation.

 This project was built as a first-year HOU university assignment.
 The project topic, requirements, and the main language used have been dictated by the university.
 While we aimed to maintain professional development standards, we adopted a more beginner-friendly approach suitable for first-year students.
-Due to time constraints and academic deadlines, certain non required features and complexities have been omitted.
+Due to time constraints and academic deadlines, certain non-required features and complexities have been omitted.

 ## Running from source
 This requires some technical expertise.
 Alternatively, you can use the compiled executable from the [latest release](https://github.com/Yiannis123Git/PersonalFinanceManagement/releases/latest).